Bedout Multi-Well Drilling

 Phone: 08 6218 7100

-Santos WA Northwest Pty Ltd (Santos) proposes to drill up to 12 wells (exploration and/or appraisal) in permit areas WA-437-P, WA-438-P and WA-541-P located in the Bedout Basin on the North West Shelf (NWS) (Figure 1) in water depths of approximately 30 to 110 m.
+Santos WA Northwest Pty Ltd (Santos) proposes to drill up to 8 wells (2 exploration and up to 6 appraisal) across two operational areas located in permit areas WA-437-P and WA-438-P, within the Bedout Basin on the North West Shelf (NWS).

 A summary of activities included in the EP are:

 + MODU and vessel movement and commissioning activities (e.g., equipment testing, tank flushing)

 + deployment and recovery of jack-up legs

 + riserless drilling

 + operation of a blow-out preventer (BOP)